About

 KIWL Quiz Master

-From the UK, Nick is a KIWL Co-Founder and rode the recent 10th anniversary KIWL 500.
+From the UK, Nick is a KIWL Co-Founder.
 He also hosts our extremely popular Xmas Pub Quiz

 Paul Taylor